Rules of Origin

 The country of origin must not be confused with the country of provenance (i.e., the last country that the goods passed through).
 The purpose of rules of origin is to determine the “nationality” of a good.
 The determination of the country of origin is, alongside tariff classification and Customs valuation, an essential factor for establishing the amount of the Customs duties and taxes payable.
 The origin of a good will also determine, where appropriate, the application of any trade policy measures (quotas, anti-dumping duties, trade embargoes…).

-- Topic: origin of goods: non-preferential, preferential
+- Topic: origin non-preferential and preferential

 - Market: Global